graphhopper/graphhopper-ios/README.md

 ### Terminal

 Alternatively, you can translate and compile the library by invoking `make`  in the Terminal.
-You can then link the library `graphhopper-ios/build/libgraphhopper.a` and it's header files at `graphhopper-ios/src` manually into your project.
+You can modify `common.mk` and `library.mk` to include all necessary arhitectures.
+This article provides good overview of options: https://docs.elementscompiler.com/Platforms/Cocoa/CpuArchitectures/ Then link the library `graphhopper-ios/build/libgraphhopper.a` and it's header files at `graphhopper-ios/src` manually into your project.
 For all the other configurations see the Xcode section above.

-> This method compiles the library for the following architectures: macosx, simulator, iphoneos, so using Xcode instead is recommended.
+> By default this method compiles the library for the following architectures: simulator, iphoneos.

 ## Example